Blackgas

-Warren Ellis Blackgas is a two volume comic book mini-series written by Warren Ellis, illustrated by Max Fiumara, and published by Avatar Press from 2006 to 2007.
+Warren Ellis Blackgas is a two volume comic book mini-series written by Warren Ellis, illustrated by Max Fiumara, and published by American company Avatar Press from 2006 to 2007.

-The first volume deals with two lovers trapped on an island where a Black Gas has turned the residents into zombie-like monsters.
+The first volume deals with two lovers trapped on an island where a Black Gas has turned the residents into zombie-like creatures.
 The second volume deals with the effects of the Black Gas on the mainland.

 Publication history

 Each issue was published with one standard and three variant covers (Terror, Gore, and Wraparound).
 The first issue also received a "Blood Foil" variant cover that was initially only available at conventions but later sold through Avatar's website.